 - An update of reservoir operating rules (along with inclusion of an updated, more recent hydrologic period) to more accurately reflect operations under recent drought conditions was requested and approved for the purposes of the 2021 regional water plan.
 With a more recently updated WAM Run 3 including an extended hydrologic period of record is now available, the portion of the request to extend the hydrologic period is no longer necessary; however, updating the reservoir operation rules is consistent with the request and approved methodology used for the purposes of the 2021 Plan. - The use of safe yield analyses for reservoirs upstream of Possum Kingdom Reservoir and for Lake Palo Pinto were utilized in the development of the 2011, 2016, and 2021 Plans.
-The request is no different from the previous request. - Corrections to the model for errors that may be identified was not submitted in the previous planning cycle. - Utilization of the same model as a basis for strategy evaluations as is used for determination of existing available supplies was utilized in the development of the 2021 plan.
-This request clarifies the considerations of return flows for reuse strategies and sedimentation effects to ensure the more conservative estimation of water availability, consistent with TWDB guidelines. - The inclusion of ASR evaluations was not explicitly identified and submitted as a variance request in the previous planning cycle. - 4.
+The request is no different from the previous request. - Corrections to the model for errors that may be identified was not submitted in the previous planning cycle. - Utilization of the same model for strategy evaluations as is used for determination of existing available supplies was utilized in the development of the 2021 plan.
+The request is no different from the previous request. - The inclusion of ASR evaluations was not explicitly identified and submitted as a variance request in the previous planning cycle. - 4.
 Are you requesting to extend the period of record beyond the current applicable WAM hydrologic period?
 If yes, please describe the proposed methodology.
 Indicate whether you believe there is a new drought of record in the basin.